Frequently Asked Questions

 "So why should I care?"
 Answer: Most reasonable browsers are "RSS Aware", meaning that you can register an RSS feed and the current gig schedule will automatically show up in your browser.
 The following is an example of setting up a WheresTheGig RSS feed with Firefox (free) version 1.5.
 The details may differ for your browser.

 1. Click on the link at the top of the page.
-After you fill out the "Create RSS Feed" form and click the button, an RSS icon will appear in the browser's address bar (what the hand is point at):
+After you fill out the "Create RSS Feed" form and click the button, an RSS icon will appear in the browser's address bar (what the hand is pointing at): If you don't see the RSS icon, click the link that says "click this link to show the RSS page" to display the RSS page.
+Some browsers will then provide a bookmark menu for assigning the RSS feed.

 2. When you click on the icon the browser "Add Bookmark" dialog will pop up (what the hand below is point at):